magento/devdocs/src/marketplace/sellers/installation-and-varnish-tests.md

 ## Tools and environments used

-The Magento test infrastructure follows the [recommended setup](https://devdocs.magento.com/guides/v2.4/install-gde/install-quick-ref.html) for the Magento installation.The Installation and Varnish tests always runs on the most up-to-date version of software compatible with the Magento release.
+The Magento test infrastructure follows the [recommended setup](https://devdocs.magento.com/guides/v2.4/install-gde/install-quick-ref.html) for the Magento installation.
+The Installation and Varnish tests always runs on the most up-to-date version of software compatible with the Magento release.
 You can use [Magento Cloud Docker](https://devdocs.magento.com/cloud/docker/docker-development.html) to create a similar environment.

 The Installation and Varnish tests always use the latest patch version for the Magento release line that the submitted extension claims to support.
 For each supported release line, the entire test suite is performed on all compatible PHP versions.